 In 1851 the family was living in The Square, Cumnock, and consisted of William (aged 44) ironmonger and Rankin (36) Mary H. (19), George W. (16), Agnes (14), Hugh (12), Isabella (9), William (7), Robert (5), James (3) and Jean (8 months).
 All born in Cumnock.

 Advert in Ardrossan and Saltcoats Herald 30 April 1864: Call at his father’s shop, William McGeachin, ironmonger, The Square.

 On 1st June 1871 Hugh McGeachin married Mary McWhirter in Dalmellington.
 They were both living in Dalmellington at this time.
 Hugh was described as a 30 year old ironmonger and Mary (aged 28) was the daughter of John McWhirter (a baker) and Jean Armour.

 In 1881, Hugh and Mary were living in Colquhoun Square, Helensburgh.
 Hugh was aged 42 and employing 1 boy in his ironmongery business, Mary was aged 38.

 Hugh died on 8th June 1907 at Glennan Gardens, Helensburgh.
 He was aged 68.
 His death was registered by his brother-in-law William McWhirter.

 John Ballantine active from 1861 -1891 at 23 Ayr Rd, Cumnock

 Researched by Bobby Grierson

-(Gallery of photos to come)
+(Gallery of photos under Galleries, scroll down)